inkognitro/react-redux-saga-boilerplate/README.md

 ## Motivation
 Sometimes it is hard to deliver good quality software due to economic time pressure.
-With this project I try to provide a best practise frontend boilerplate to save nerves of developers in the short term and those of clients, company owners, supervisors and finally developers in the long term.
+With this project I try to provide a best practise frontend boilerplate to save nerves of developers in the short term and those of clients, company owners, supervisors and finally again those of developers also in the long term.

 ## Installation
 1. Install the latest version of [NodeJS](http://nodejs.org/en/download/)